MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Norway/electronic-payments-to-vendors-in-norway.md

 ---
 # Electronic Payments to Vendors in Norway
-[!INCLUDE[d365fin](../../includes/d365fin_md.md)] includes Norwegian enhancements for automatically making payments to vendors.
+[!INCLUDE[d365fin](../../includes/d365fin_md.md)] ../../includes Norwegian enhancements for automatically making payments to vendors.
 This reduces errors that occur from manual data entry.
 You can use this functionality to perform the following operations:

 -   Search invoices that are due based on different conditions.